 One’s initial reaction when driving into Georgetown might be, “Where the *bleep* am I?”
 But then you start to notice things: amidst the sprawling warehouses, an oasis of humanity.
 Around the area of Airport Way and Corson Avenue begins a strip of businesses that are as funky as they are hidden.
 To the south and west lies the residential area, containing modest homes and apartment buildings.

 Activities and Attractions

 In keeping with tradition, there are still some great taverns in Georgetown; 9 Lb.
 Hammer, Jules Maes Saloon, and the Marco Polo Bar and Grill to name a few.
 And even though the Rainier brewery is no longer in operation, several new ones have cropped up, like Georgetown Brewery with their ever-popular Manny’s, and Emerald City Beer, who specializes in a lager called Dottie.
-For food, try Calamity Jane’s for brunch, Two Tartes bakery for a sandwich and giant cookie (get the Georgetown Mojo—chocolate chip, coconut, and oatmeal), or Stellar Pizza for delicious pies made from local ingredients.
+For food, try Two Tartes bakery for a sandwich and giant cookie (get the Georgetown Mojo—chocolate chip, coconut, and oatmeal), or Stellar Pizza for delicious pies made from local ingredients.

-Houses in Georgetown
+Homes in Georgetown

 This blossoming neighborhood in south Seattle is attracting people who want to live close to downtown but might not have the financial means to live in certain other areas.
 With its quirky culture and fun hangouts, Georgetown is really making a name for itself.